Wednesday, October 16, 2019

 The castle had seen better days – one of its corner towers had collapsed, and the walls were crowded with thorny vines – but firelight flickered in a few of the windows.
 From the rampart hung a torn crimson banner, sporting the crudely-painted symbol of a white crescent moon above a large pawprint.

 Hyren had scarcely enough time to take the scene in when a throaty howl echoed from the castle, joined by several others rising in unison.
 Blynn caught her breath and then began to dart out into the open, but Hyren grabbed her pack and held her back.
 “Hold on,” he grunted, watching his HUD’s biosensor.
 “That place is swarming with life forms.”
 He tagged her as an allied unit, making her presence register as a green glow in the corner of his visor.
-The biomass in the castle was still orange-neutral—for now.
+The biomass in the castle still glowed orange-neutral—for now.

 “I don’t see anything,” Blynn whispered, trying to wriggle out of his grip.
 “Let’s go!”